-Rayyane Tabet's multi-faceted installations often reconstitute the perception of physical and temporal distance.
+Rayyane Tabet's work explores the relationship between history and the built environment.
+His multi-faceted installations often reconstitute the perception of physical and temporal distance.

 He received a B. Arch from The Cooper Union College in New York and an MFA from the University of California in San Diego.